A B2B marketing funnel takes your customers on a journey from initial sign-up to long-term buyer.

 A great way to get them back in the game is via value—and eye-catching images.

 Your tone for this type of email should be friendly and personable.
 But there are still different ways you can approach it.
 You can either introduce a new product or service, in which case an image of the product or service is applicable.
 Or you could tell your customers that your team misses them, explain what value you’ve got for them, and include an image of your team.

 Alternatively, you could use humorous and/or cute animated images that drive home the point that you miss them and wish to reconnect with them.

-Your customers go through different states of your B2B marketing funnel, from awareness stage to purchase.
+Your customers go through different stages of your B2B marketing funnel, from the awareness stage to purchase.
 There’s an image for every part of the journey, but it’s equally important that you capture your customers’ attention with eye-catching subject lines, meaningful body copy, as well as a strong CTA.

 And provided you segment your email list so that you send the right emails out to the right people, as well as choose high-quality images that hit the spot, you can improve your click-through rates and your conversions.

 About the author

 Asher Ismail is the co-founder of Uncapped.
 Uncapped helps entrepreneurs raise capital without giving up control of their business.